Blagomir/nagios-aws-generator/README.md

  The generator will find all of your instances which have tag "nagios" no matter what the value is.

- The proper value could be:
- check_load

- or if you wish to have more than 1 service checked on that instance:
+ The proper value could be "check_load" or if you wish to have more than one service checked on that instance add "check_load|check_root_partition" (divide services with pipe "|")

- check_load|check_root_partition
+# Templates

- You need template file called service.check_load.template in the templates folder.
+You need template file matching the service name you want to execute.

+For "check_load" service you need "templates/service.check_load.template"

  You can create template files based on your setup.